Indian Removal Act: Perceived failure of the policy

-Despite the adoption of white cultural values by many natives and tribes, the United States government began a systematic effort to remove Native peoples from the Southeast.
+Despite the adoption of white western cultural values by many Indian tribes, the United States government began a systematic effort to remove American Indian peoples from the American Southeast.
 The Chickasaw, Choctaw, Muscogee-Creek, Seminole, and original Cherokee nations (Note: These distinct ethnic and political groups were referred to in the United States as the "Five Civilized Tribes".) had been established as autonomous nations in the southeastern United States.

-Andrew Jackson sought to renew a policy of political and military action for the removal of Natives from these lands and worked toward enacting a law for "Indian removal".
-In his 1829 State of the Union address, Jackson called for Indian removal.
+Andrew Jackson sought to renew a policy of political and military action for the removal of American Indians from these lands and worked toward enacting a law for "Indian removal".
+In the 1829 State of the Union Address, Jackson called for Indian removal.

-The Indian Removal Act was put in place to annex Native land and then transfer that ownership to Southern states, especially Georgia.
+The Indian Removal Act was put in place to annex American Indian land and then transfer that ownership to Southern US states, such as Georgia.
 The Act was passed in 1830, although dialogue had been ongoing since 1802 between Georgia and the federal government concerning the possibility of such an act.
 Ethan Davis states that "the federal government had promised Georgia that it would extinguish Indian title within the state's borders by purchase 'as soon as the such purchase could be made upon reasonable terms'".
 As time passed, Southern states began to speed up the expulsions by claiming that the deal between Georgia and the federal government was invalid and that Southern states could pass laws extinguishing Indian title themselves.
 In response, the federal government passed the Indian Removal Act on May 28, 1830, in which President Jackson agreed to divide the United States territory west of the Mississippi River into districts for tribes to replace the land from which they were removed.

 In the 1823 case of Johnson v.
 McIntosh, the United States Supreme Court handed down a decision stating that Indians could occupy and control lands within the United States but could not hold title to those lands.
 Jackson viewed the union as a federation of highly esteemed states, as was common before the American Civil War.
 He opposed Washington's policy of establishing treaties with Indian tribes as if they were sovereign foreign nations.
 Thus, the creation of Indian jurisdictions was a violation of state sovereignty under Article IV, Section 3 of the Constitution.
 As Jackson saw it, either Indians comprised sovereign states (which violated the Constitution) or were subject to the laws of existing states of the Union.
 Jackson urged Indians to assimilate and obey state laws.
-Further, he believed he could only accommodate the desire for Native self-rule in federal territories, which required resettlement on Federal lands west of the Mississippi River.
+Further, he believed he could only accommodate the desire for American Indian self-rule in federal US territories, which required resettlement on Federal lands west of the Mississippi River.